Skip to Content

 When the pancreas becomes inflamed, digestive enzymes that are normally inactive become active in the pancreas.

-This results in pain and swelling as the pancreas actually begins to digest itself.
+This results in pain and swelling as the pancreas begins to digest itself.

 dog pancreas